ArduPilot/ardupilot/libraries/SITL/examples/JSON/readme.md

 To launch the JSON backend run SITL with ```-f json:127.0.0.1``` where 127.0.0.1 is replaced with the IP the physics backend is running at.

-Connection to SITL is made via a UDP link on port 9002.
+Connection to SITL is made via a UDP link.
+The physics backend should listen for incoming messages on port 9002 it should then reply to the IP and port the messages were received from.
+This removes the need to configure the a target
+IP and port for SITL in the physics backend.
+SITL will send a output message every 10 seconds allowing the physics backend to auto detect.

 SITL output
 Data is output from SITL in a binary format: